afleones/Ecommerce/README.md

 *
   The first step is to make sure you use Postgres, so specify this when cloning the application:

-  In your Gemfile add the PostGIS ActiveRecord adapter
+  In your Gemfile add the PostGIS ActiveRecord adapter: <br/>
     gem 'activerecord-postgis-adapter'

   And to use it in your config/database.yml change the adapter from postgresql to postgis